jurepustos/lograc-project-2022/README.md

 ## Compatible compositions

-While state monads cannot be described as compatible compositions of reader and writer monads, update monads are exactly that. **Compatible composition** of two monads is described in file `CompatibleComposition.agda`.
+While state monads cannot be described as compatible compositions of reader and writer monads, update monads are exactly that. **Compatible composition** of two monads is definied in file `MonadComposition.agda`.
 Distributive law of one monad over other is also defined there.

 The idea is that functor of the update monad is exactly a composition of functors of reader and writer monads.
 Distributive law of the writer monad over reader monad defines the right action for the update monad.
+Those properties are formulised in `UpdateMonadComposition.agda`.

-## Next steps
+## Examples

-Next steps for this project:
-- algebra of the update monad represented with operations from reader and writer monads
+Some special cases of update, reader and writer monads are described and formulised in `Examples.agda`:
-- maps between monads (if there is time)
+- reader monad as a special case of update monad
+- writer monad as a special case of update monad
+- update monad that does reader's and writer's jobs separately
+- a computation takes an initial state to the list of all intermediate states